Tide vs Revolut: Comparing business bank accounts

 How easy is it to open a business bank account with Tide vs Revolut?

-Both Tide and Revolut have it covered when it comes to opening a business bank account.
+Both Tide and Revolut have made it quick and simple to open a business bank account.
 You can apply in minutes using the respective apps and there are no complicated forms to fill in.
-Revolut maintains it can take between 1 and 7 days for a business account to be set up, while Tide states that it can take as little as 10 minutes for an account to be opened.

 |Apply through the app||✔️||✔️|